agentlang-ai/agentlang-docs/docs/language/data-model/entity.md

   :Phone "(212)555-7788"
   :Email "c432@abc.com"}}
 ```
-The customer can also be uniquely identified in the system by `:Email` because it inherits the `:identity` property,
+The customer can also be uniquely identified in the system by `:Email` because it inherits the `:guid` property,
 as declared in the parent-type, i.e `:Contact`,

 ```clojure